Testing and Quality

 External Dependency Testing - The Humble Object

-To enable this, create a humble object that does only the screen operations, and test all interactions to and from that.
+To enable this, create a humble object that does only the screen operations and test all interactions to and from that.

 Extract all the logic from the hard-to-test component into a component that is testable via synchronous tests.
 This component implements a service interface consisting of methods that expose all the logic of the untestable component; the only difference is that they are accessible via synchronous method calls.
 As a result, the Humble Object component becomes a very thin adapter layer that contains very little code.
 Each time the Humble Object is called by the framework, it delegates to the testable component.
 If the testable component needs any information from the context, the Humble Object is responsible for retrieving it and passing it to the testable component.
-The Humble Object code is typically so simple that we often don’t bother writing tests for it because it can be quite difficult to set up the environment need to run it.
+The Humble Object code is typically so simple that we often don’t bother writing tests for it because it can be quite difficult to set up the environment needed to run it.

 Unit Tests - The code does what the developer wants

 Back in the 2000s, “amazing developers” walked through all their code in the debugger to make sure it was doing what was expected.
-But like all manual activities this gets dreary, error prone and skipped.
+But like all manual activities, this gets dreary, error-prone, and skipped.
 Instead, write unit tests to ensure your code works as you expect.

 Compiler and static analysis based testing